bet4a/d3wiki/Transitions.md

 <a name="ease" href="#ease">#</a> transition.<b>ease</b>(<i>value</i>[, <i>arguments</i>])

 Specifies the transition [[easing function|http://www.robertpenner.com/easing/]].
-If *value* is a function, it is used to ease the current parametric timing value *t* in the range [0,1]; otherwise, *value* is assumed to be a string and the arguments are passed to the [d3.ease][#d3_ease] method to generate an easing function.
+If *value* is a function, it is used to ease the current parametric timing value *t* in the range [0,1]; otherwise, *value* is assumed to be a string and the arguments are passed to the [d3.ease](#d3_ease) method to generate an easing function.
 The default easing function is "cubic-in-out".
-Note that it is not possible to customize the easing function per-element or per-attribute; however, if you use the "linear" easing function, you can apply custom easing inside your interpolator by using [attrTween](#attrTween) or [styleTween](#styleTween).
+Note that it is not possible to customize the easing function per-element or per-attribute; however, if you use the "linear" easing function, you can apply custom easing inside your interpolator using [attrTween](#attrTween) or [styleTween](#styleTween).

 ## Operating on Transitions